bsnead/practice1/README.md

 ## Expectations

 Participants are expected to attend countdown meetings each week.
 It is very important that you do not miss these sessions, as they will prepare you for your summer at Launch, as well as your internships.
-If you have a conflict, please talk to an instructor to evaluate your situation so we can try to work something out.
+If you have a conflict, please talk to Kaleigh Watson to evaluate your situation so we can try to work something out.

 ## Session 1: Overview of Git, Node, and the Terminal